KelvinPompey-40718390/sem-project-group6/use-cases/use-case-26.md

-# USE CASE: #17
+# USE CASE: 26 Generate a report to show the population of the world.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-A user queries the system to generate a report providing a list of all the capital cities in the world sorted by largest population to smallest.
+As a user I want to view the population of the world.
 ### Scope

 Organization.